From the Policy on Credit Curriculum (PDF): Section C - Procedures for Creating and Modifying Courses

 If the course is approved, the information is entered into Banner, the local database is updated as appropriate, and the course becomes part of the college’s curriculum.

 If the proposal is not approved during the formal process, the proposer can submit a new proposal.
-The unsuccessful proposal shall remain in the course database and labeled as “archived”.
+The unsuccessful proposal shall remain in the course database and labelled as “archived”.